706f6c6c7578/minicrypt/README.md

 Encryption / decryption made easy, with Ed25519 and XChaCha20+poly1305.

 This little tool is intended for Alice and Bob.
 It allows exchanging
-small messages, up to 32 KB, while handling one recipient only and
+messages, up to 4096 KB, while handling one recipient only and
 producing no metadata!

 It has only two commands -d for decryption and -g for key pair generation.